yext/search-core/docs/answers-core.result.distancefromfilter.md

 ## Result.distanceFromFilter property

-The distance from the filter to the result
+The distance from the filter to the result.

 <b>Signature:</b>